Preventative Maintenance for Oil Burners

 When you have automatic delivery with Glow Oil you can get your preventative maintenance included with our service plan.
 Click the button to download more information about our Comfort Protection Plan.

 Glow Oil's 16 Point Tune-Up for your Heating System

-- Brush and vacuum the heat exchanger, smoke pipe and chimney base.
-Clean area above and around the heating system.
+- Brush and vacuum the heat exchanger, smoke pipe, and chimney base.
+Clean the area above and around the heating system.

 - Remove the old nozzle.
 Flush the jet line and nozzle assembly.
-Check the nozzle size for proper firing rate.
-We use only the manufacturer's recommended nozzle with respect to firing rate, spray angle and nozzle characteristics (hollow, solid, semi solid etc).
+Check the nozzle size for the proper firing rate.
+We use only the manufacturer's recommended nozzle with respect to firing rate, spray angle, and nozzle characteristics (hollow, solid, semi-solid, etc).

-- Examine combustion chamber for cracks and irregularities which may cause difficulties in performance of heating system as well as health hazards.
+- Examine the combustion chamber for cracks and irregularities which may cause difficulties in the performance of the heating systems as well as health hazards.

 - Check ignition: We carefully examine the electrodes and remove the porcelains from the holder which often hides hairline cracks.
-Check cable and buss bars or clip to make sure they are making contact.
-Check porcelains of the transformer for cracks, lint or thin film of oil, which occasionally gets on areas and causes the circuit to ground out.
+Check cable and bus bars or clip to make sure they are making contact.
+Check porcelains of the transformer for cracks, lint, or thin film of oil, which occasionally gets on areas and causes the circuit to ground out.

 - Check the air handling parts.
 Clean and adjust all parts for lint and grease.
-Remove motor and clean the burner fan.
-At the same time inspect the coupling and replace if necessary.
-Check to make sure the end cone is not burned off, or shows signs of scorching.
+Remove the motor and clean the burner fan.
+At the same time inspect the coupling and replace it if necessary.
+Check to make sure the end cone is not burned off or shows signs of scorching.